All guides

 Pill Pocket

-A semi-moist treat with a central cavity designed to conceal a tablet.
-Very appetizing, available in various flavors.
+A semi-moist treat with a central cavity made to conceal a tablet.
+Very appetizing, in various flavors.

 🔫

-A small instrument with a plunger that deposits the tablet directly at the back of the throat without putting your fingers in the mouth.
+A small plunger tool that deposits the tablet at the back of the throat without putting your fingers in the mouth.

 Ideal for cats